raratiru/thepysec/README.md

 Myriam a mathematical kind of jelly roll.

-* `validate_overlap`: Recieves a list of DateRange or DateTimeRange and examines if contents overlap
+* `validate_overlap`: Receives a list of DateRange or DateTimeRange and examines if contents overlap